Drew Lynch: Stella and Dog Vlog

 For several years he streamed a series titled Dog Vlog, starring his service dog Stella, whose wry and snarky responses to his conversations with her appeared in speech balloons.
 Lynch told an interviewer that she excelled as an emotional support dog, because he could lie down and say "comfort" and Stella would come close for as long as he needed.
 Stella had first become famous with Lynch's America's Got Talent quarterfinals appearance, in which he joked, "People are crazy, because they'll come up and ask questions to my dog.
 I'm the one that can talk... kinda."
 Fans saw in his videos that, talking to Stella, he didn't stutter nearly as much.
 Lynch created an Instagram page for her, Stella Lynch, Queen of the Internet (@morefamousthanmydad).

 Beginning in December 2017, Lynch starred in a flash animation series named Therapy Dog, created with animator Tony Celano.
 The series was about a character called Andy (Lynch) recounting his daily struggles with his dog acting as his therapist.

 Albums

 Lynch released his first album, Concussed, on Spotify in November 2021.

 Personal life

-Lynch began dating Melanie Sergiev in 2017, and were wedded in a mountaintop ceremony in Vermont on June 18, 2022.
+Lynch began dating Melanie Sergiev in 2017, and they were wedded in a mountaintop ceremony in Vermont on June 18, 2022.

-Drew and Melanie Lynch live in Los Angeles.
-Melanie's athleticism and ADHD provide material for Drew's stand-up shows and YouTube channel posts, and she sometimes joins him onstage at his tour gigs.

 On January 20, 2022, Lynch's dog Stella died at age 8 from a neurological degenerative disease.

+On February 25, 2026, Lynch announced his separation from Sergiev on Instagram.